A jolly holiday in Minneapolis

-Le Meridien Chambers Hotel is across from the Orpheum and a block from the State Theatre on Hennepin.
-It calls itself the nation's first luxury art hotel for more than 200 pieces of contemporary and often edgy art, has 60 modernistic rooms and suites.
-Pets get their own beds, food, toys and treats for an extra $15.
-612-767-6900 or 877-767-6990.
+The Chambers Hotel is across from the Orpheum and a block from the State Theatre on Hennepin.
+It calls itself the nation's first luxury art hotel for more than 200 pieces of contemporary and often edgy art.
+It has 60 rooms and suites.

-There are four other stylish new hotels to try out in downtown Minneapolis.
-The
+There are other stylish hotels to try out in downtown Minneapolis.

 Dining: Hell's Kitchen, half a block from Nicollet on South 9th Street, is a fun place to have fantastic huevos rancheros and freshly squeezed orange juice.
 It's always busy, so call for reservations at 612-332-4700.

-If you want to eat well but cheaply and don't care about atmosphere, try D'Amico & Sons in Gaviidae Common at Sixth and Nicollet (closes at 6 p.m.
-Saturdays), Panera on Nicollet between Ninth and 10th and 700 Express in the lower level of Macy's.
+If you want to eat well but cheaply and don't care about atmosphere, try Panera on Nicollet between Ninth and 10th.

 On Nicollet, the suave Dakota is a very pleasant place to listen to live jazz, 612-332-1010.